erickveg/CSE130_BYUI/DataStructuresTutorial/1_stacks.md

 ERROR  # You can't remove any item because the stack is empty
 ```
 ## Performance
-As you can notice, because we add or removed a stack component only from one end of the structure the performance of those operation will always be O(1).
+As you can notice because we add or remove a stack component only from one end of the structure the performance of those operations will always be O(1).

 ## Example: Undo Property in a Simple Text Editor
-Have you ever been writing an important document and suddenly you press a key and everything desapears?
+Have you ever been writing an important document and suddenly you press a key and everything disappears?
 You get desperate but remember that "Ctrl + Z" is there to undo your mistake.
 How does the computer know what to put back when you use the Undo property?
-In this example we will implement a simple text editor with the capacity to undo any deletion.
+In this example, we will implement a simple text editor with the capacity to undo any deletion.

 ```python
 # Create a stack to store the text inserted by the user